JessFarron/Social-Network-API/README.md

 Please refer to the walkthrough video for a practical demonstration of these API routes.

 ## Walkthrough Video
-Please watch the following video to see the Social Network API in action and to understand how to use its routes effectively:
+Please watch the following video to see the Social Network API in action and to understand how to use its routes effectively: [Uploading Social Media API Mongo.webm…]()